Tom-top/cmlite/README.md

 Once cmlite has been cloned, make sure to activate your virtual environment (if you use one), and launch your favorite IDE.

+If you are on Windows make sure to download Microsoft Visual C++ 14.0 or greater: https://visualstudio.microsoft.com/visual-cpp-build-tools/

 ## Authors